ericr6/scikitlearn/README.md

 # Scikitlearn

-This repository demonstrates how scikit-learn machine learning capabilities can be deployed and executed on the iExec decentralized cloud platform.
-This demo showcases how to leverage scikit-learn's powerful machine learning algorithms within the iExec confidential computing platform.
+This repository contains a demo that showcases how to leverage scikit-learn's powerful machine learning algorithms within the iExec confidential computing platform.

 ## Installation